Vegetebird/GraphMLP/README.md

 ## Test the model

-To test on a 1-frame GraphMLP model:
+To test a 1-frame GraphMLP model:

 ```bash
 # Human3.6M